snowplow-archive/snowplow.github.com/_posts/2014-08-29-snowplow-ruby-tracker-0.3.0-released.md

 {% endhighlight %}

-The final change is that all tracker methods now return the tracker instance.
+The final change is that all tracker methods now return the tracker instance, self.

 <h2><a name="help">8.
 Getting help</a></h2>